ParasParajuli20/Cybersecurity-Journal/Navigating Nepal's Cybersecurity Laws: What Every Business Needs to Know.md

 **Namaste and warm greetings from Nepal!**

-If you're a business owner, manager, or IT professional in Nepal whether you're based in Kathmandu or anywhere else in the country chances are you've asked this question at some point:
+If you're a business owner, manager, or IT professional in Nepal whether you're based in Kathmandu or anywhere else in the country, chances are you've asked this question at some point:

 **"What are Nepal’s cybersecurity laws, and how do they affect my business?"**

-In today’s digital world, protecting data isn’t just about best practices or technical upgrades,**it’s a legal responsibility.** With cyber threats on the rise and laws evolving, staying compliant is no longer optional.
+In today’s digital world, protecting data isn’t just about best practices or technical upgrades, it’s a legal responsibility.
+With cyber threats on the rise and laws evolving, staying compliant is no longer optional.
 Failing to do so can lead to serious consequences like fines, lawsuits, or reputational damage.

-This blog is your simple guide to understanding **Nepal’s cybersecurity legal landscape**—and what your business needs to do to stay safe and compliant.
+This blog is your simple guide to understanding Nepal’s cybersecurity legal landscape and what your business needs to do to stay safe and compliant.

 ---